official-inquiries/official-inquiries.com/uk-parliament-iraq-inquiry/text/vol-2-section-3-5.md

 advice was that there was nothing in the practice of the Council or in the UN Charter to support that argument.

-259 Email PA/Mr Pattison to FCO officials, 4 November 2002, attaching Paper ‘Iraq: UNSCR: UK, French and American proposals’.
+[^259]: Email PA/Mr Pattison to FCO officials, 4 November 2002, attaching Paper ‘Iraq: UNSCR: UK, French
-260 Email Grainger to Wood and Wilmshurst, 4 November 2002, ‘Iraq’.
+[^260]: Email Grainger to Wood and Wilmshurst, 4 November 2002, ‘Iraq’.
-261 Minute Ricketts to Private Secretary [FCO], 5 November 2002, ‘Iraq: French Reactions’.
+[^261]: Minute Ricketts to Private Secretary [FCO], 5 November 2002, ‘Iraq: French Reactions’.
-262 Letter Grainger to Brummell, 5 November 2002, ‘Iraq: Legal Effect of the Veto’.
+[^262]: Letter Grainger to Brummell, 5 November 2002, ‘Iraq: Legal Effect of the Veto’.

 333